Congratulations to the four winners of our Greenwoods Corner Climate Change Poster Competition!

-Our Christmas Pukeko Adventure was recently featured in the December 2023 / January 2024 edition of Onehunga Community News.
+To view AT's updated project news page, please click here.
+Our Cracking Kiwiana Christmas stencils and competition were recently featured in the December 2024 / January 2025 edition of Onehunga Community News.
 Click here for the full article on the Onehunga Community News website.

 Archives